mahesh430/aws-solution-architect-professional/notes.md

  - From your distribution, choose the Behaviors tab.
  - Create a behavior that specifies a path pattern to route all static content requests to the S3 bucket.
 For example, you can set the "images/*.jpg" path pattern to route all requests for ".jpg" files in the images directory to the S3 bucket.
  - Edit the Default (*) path pattern behavior and set its Origin as your load balancer.
+# RDS

+Database sharding is the process of storing a large database across multiple machines.
+A single machine, or database server, can store and process only a limited amount of data.
+Database sharding overcomes this limitation by splitting data into smaller chunks, called shards, and storing them across several database servers.
+All database servers usually have the same underlying technologies, and they work together to store and process large volumes of data.

+Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more.
+Amazon RDS Proxy sits between your application and your relational database to efficiently manage connections to the database and improve the scalability of the application.
+Amazon RDS Proxy can be enabled for most applications with no code changes.
+Your Amazon RDS Proxy instance maintains a pool of established connections to your RDS database instances, reducing the stress on database compute and memory resources that typically occurs when new connections are established.
+RDS Proxy also shares infrequently used database connections so that fewer connections access the RDS database.
+With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure-handling code.
+The proxy automatically routes traffic to a new database instance while preserving application connections.
+It also bypasses Domain Name System (DNS) caches to reduce failover times by up to 66% for Aurora Multi-AZ databases

+# API Gateway
+### Proxy Integration in API Gateway - Summary

+1. **HTTP Proxy Integration:**
+   - **Direct Passthrough:** Forwards the entire client request to the backend HTTP service and returns the backend's response to the client without modification.
+   - **Simplified Setup:** Ideal for exposing existing HTTP endpoints with minimal configuration and no custom transformations.

+2. **Lambda Proxy Integration:**
+   - **Standardized JSON Handling:** Converts the client request to a JSON format for Lambda, allowing the function to process the request and return a customized response.
+   - **Enhanced Control and Flexibility:** Suitable for implementing custom logic, interacting with other AWS services, and handling complex request and response transformations.
+# AWS Client VPN
+AWS Client VPN is a managed client-based VPN service that enables you to securely access your AWS resources and resources in your on-premises network.
+With Client VPN, you can access your resources from any location using an OpenVPN-based VPN client.
+The administrator is responsible for setting up and configuring the service.
+This involves creating the Client VPN endpoint, associating the target network, configuring the authorization rules, and setting up additional routes (if required).
+The client is the end user.
+This is the person who connects to the Client VPN endpoint to establish a VPN session.
+The client establishes the VPN session from their local computer or mobile device using an OpenVPN-based VPN client application.
+The following are the key components for using AWS Client VPN.
+-Client VPN endpoint — Your Client VPN administrator creates and configures a Client VPN endpoint in AWS.
+Your administrator controls which networks and resources you can access when establishing a VPN connection.
+-VPN client application — The software application that you use to connect to the Client VPN endpoint and establish a secure VPN connection.
+-Client VPN endpoint configuration file — A configuration file that's provided to you by your Client VPN administrator.
+The file includes information about the Client VPN endpoint and the certificates required to establish a VPN connection.
+You load this file into your chosen VPN client application.
+# AWS CDK
+AWS CDK allows developers to write infrastructure as code using familiar programming languages like Python and TypeScript, which they are already comfortable with.
+# EC2Rescue
+EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+You can run the tool manually, or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document.
+The AWSSupport-ExecuteEC2Rescue document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to use EC2Rescue.

+# AWS AppSync
+AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like Amazon DynamoDB, Lambda, and more.
+Adding caches to improve performance, subscriptions to support real-time updates, and client-side data stores that keep offline clients in sync are just as easy.
+Once deployed, AWS AppSync automatically scales your GraphQL API execution engine up and down to meet API request volumes.
+AppSync can also be used for real-time collaboration.
+You can broadcast data from the backend to all connected clients (one-to-many) or between clients (many-to-many), such as in a second screen scenario where you broadcast the same data to all clients, who can then reply.